 6. Incorporation of Provisions: The Contractor will include the provisions of paragraphs one through six in every subcontract, including procurements of materials and leases of equipment, unless exempt by the Acts, the Regulations and directives issued pursuant thereto.
 The Contractor will take action with respect to any subcontract or procurement as the Recipient or the U.S. DOT, through its various operating administrations and bureaus, which include but are not limited to, the FHWA, FTA, FAA, Office of the Secretary, National Highway Traffic Safety Administration, and FMCSA may direct as a means of enforcing such provisions including sanctions for noncompliance.
 Provided, that if the Contractor becomes involved in, or is threatened with litigation by a subcontractor, or supplier because of such direction, the Contractor may request the Recipient to enter into any litigation to protect the interests of the Recipient.
-In addition, the Contractor may request the United States.
+In addition, the Contractor may request the United States to enter into the litigation to protect the interests of the United States.